 The FIR was registered only after complaints from the two youths.

 The Elgaar Parishad was held in Pune to mark the 200th year of the Battle of Koregaon Bhima, a place in present day Pune district, which was fought between the then British Indian Army and the Peshwas.
-Besides Mewani and Khalid, Rohith Vemula’s mother Radhika Vemula, Dalit leader Prakash Ambedkar, Maoist activist Soni Sori, and Bhim Army’s Vinay Ratan Singh were among others who attended the conference.
+Besides Mewani and Khalid, Rohith Vemula’s mother Radhika Vemula, Dalit leader Prakash Ambedkar, Tribal activist Soni Sori, and Bhim Army’s Vinay Ratan Singh were among others who attended the conference.